 Audible voice alarms will prompt occupants to replace scrubbing chemicals or adjust oxygen supply levels into the refuge chamber as required.

 When utilised as a part of the GuardIAN Intelligence Network, Aura-FX provides real-time gas monitoring data and analysis to the surface.
-There are several MineARC products which feature Aura-FX sensor technology to detect, alert, and transmit information on particular gas levels within a mine.
+Several MineARC products feature Aura-FX sensor technology to detect, alert, and transmit information on particular gas levels within a mine.
 Currently, the range includes:

 - Aura-FX Digital Gas Monitoring System: A fixed or compact digital gas monitor observes gas levels within a MineARC Refuge Chamber.
 It is also capable of sending information to the surface via the GuardIAN Refuge Chamber Monitoring dashboard.